| Timing Belt

 reinforcing cords inside the belt become, worn or weak and

+break.
 The internal cords prevent the belt from stretching and

 jumping time.
 The cords are under tremendous tension, and